What is codependency?

 - Detach with love.
 Detaching is like untangling your emotions from your loved one’s.
 You still love him/her, but you recognize that you’re not responsible for his/her life.

-Being in relationship with an addicted (or mentally ill or impaired) person can feel like a roller coaster ride.
+Being in a relationship with an addicted (or mentally ill or impaired) person can feel like a roller coaster ride.
 You don’t have to sit back and ride the ride.
 You can decide to get off by detaching.

 Stay calm.
 Don’t allow yourself to be pulled into arguments.
 You can detach my responding differently.
 Try to laugh it off or respond with a calm tone.
 You can physically detach from a heated situation by leaving.